mantidproject/mantid/docs/source/release/v3.9.0/reflectometry.rst

   * When :literal:`CorrectionAlgorithm` was set to :literal:`AutoDetect` the algorithm was not able to find polynomial corrections, as it was searching for :literal:`polynomial` instead of :literal:`polystring`.
+  * When an correction algorithm was applied, monitors were integrated if :literal:`NormalizeByIntegratedMonitors` was set to true, which is the default.
+In the new version of the algorithms, monitors will never be integrated if a correction algorithm is specified, even if :literal:`NormalizeByIntegratedMonitors` is set to true.
   * Fix some problems when moving the detector components in the instrument.
 The new version uses :literal:`ProcessingInstructions` to determine which detector components need to be moved.
   * Monitor integration range was not being applied properly to CRISP data.
 The problem was that in the parameter